Data-driven control of switched linear systems with probabilistic stability guarantees: Conclusions

-This paper proposes a data-driven approach for stabilization of black-box switched linear systems in which the dynamics matrices and the switching signal are unknown.
-The stabilization problem is formulated as a BMI problem using a finite number of trajectories.
-We then use an alternating minimization algorithm to solve this problem.
-While this data-based solution may not be a stabilizer for the actual system, probabilistic stability guarantees are provided using geometric analysis and the notions of covering number and packing number.
-In the future, we plan to extend this approach to nonlinear stabilizing feedback and output feedback stabilization.
+We have presented a data-driven control framework for stabilization of black-box switched linear systems in which the dynamics matrices and the switching signal are unknown using quadratic and SOS Lyapunov functions.
+With quadratic Lyapunov functions, the stabilization problem is formulated as a biconvex problem using a finite number of trajectories.
+With SOS Lyapunov functions, we end up with a nonlinear optimization problem with a set of polynomial constraints.
+We then propose alternating minimization algorithms to solve these problems by making use of the underlying structure.
+In both cases, we develop parallelized schemes that allow to handle high-dimensional systems.
+Using the notions of covering/packing numbers, we also provide probabilistic stability guarantees via geometric analysis for the quadratic Lyapunov technique and sensitivity analysis for the SOS Lyapunov technique.
+Finally, we show that the proposed data-driven framework can be extended to LQR design of switched linear systems.